 The package overview page displays a list of stakeholders and their contact details in the People section.

-The GIT repository associated with the subscription package is displayed in the Additional information section of the package overview page.
+Information related with the subscription package is displayed in the Additional information section of the package overview page.

-When you develop locally, you must push your configuration changes to this GIT repository so they can be installed in the Integration environment.
+The GIT repository URL for the subscription package is provided: when you develop locally, you must push your configuration changes to this GIT repository so they can be installed in the Integration environment.

 The additional information section also lists the bundle types that can be used in your subscription package and the region your package belongs to.